canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 ### Azure CLI

-Follow the [user guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) for installing the Azure CLI on Linux distributions.
+Install the Azure CLI on Linux distributions by following the [Azure CLI's installation guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt).

-Verify that it is correctly installed running the command below:
+Verify that it is correctly installed:

 ```shell
 az --version
 ```

-which should show the following output:
+The above command should produce output similar to the following:

 ```shell
 azure-cli                         2.65.0